Beyond Obfuscation: JavaScript Protection and In-Depth Security

 By providing these techniques on top of our cutting-edge obfuscation, we have helped thousands of businesses tackle different attack scenarios.
 Let’s look at some of the most prevalent ones.

-Automated Abuse
+Attack Scenario 1: Automated Abuse

 Often, these attacks require some sort of source code manipulation, which is possible when JavaScript is unprotected.

 Jscrambler’s unique polymorphic JavaScript obfuscation directly tackles this by making each new code build completely different.
-When coupled with frequent deployments, this means that the attack window is short, and neither automated nor manual reverse-engineering is possible.
+When coupled with frequent deployments, this means that the attack window is short and neither automated nor manual reverse-engineering is possible.

-Piracy and Cheating
+Attack Scenario 2: Piracy and Cheating

 The forensic watermarking solutions that providers employ to track down the source of leaks are typically deployed with a client-side JavaScript agent.
 Because the source code of this agent is exposed, attackers can tamper with its logic to bypass it and make it much harder for providers to block their accounts.

-Jscrambler addresses both these threats.
-When an attacker tries to debug or tamper with a client-side watermarking agent protected by Jscrambler, the code is highly obfuscated and Self-Defending will break the app and keep the attacker locked out.
-The same happens when attackers are trying to tamper with a game’s logic to bypass its restrictions.
+Jscrambler addresses both of these threats.
+When an attacker tries to debug or tamper with a client-side watermarking agent protected by Jscrambler, the code is highly obfuscated, and Self-Defending will break the app and keep the attacker locked out.

-Data Exfiltration
+Attack Scenario 3: Data Exfiltration

 On the Web, users commonly submit data like their email, name, address, credit card number, or even medical information on a website using a form.
-Because the logic behind these forms is handled by JavaScript and all this sensitive data passes through the client-side, the safety of this data could be at risk.

 On the contrary, by protecting their source code with Jscrambler, companies make it much harder for attackers to go through the source code.
-This protection helps frustrate attackers and raise the cost of the attack to a point where they’re likely to move to another target.

-In-Depth Security
+Attack Scenario 4: In-Depth Security

 The different attack scenarios we just covered are the reason why we emphasize that JavaScript Protection is much more than obfuscation.
 This protection should be seen as a valuable component of an application security strategy.

-Because attackers keep evolving their tactics against web applications and the JavaScript ecosystem doesn’t stop growing, we keep improving our JavaScript protection solution — even after 10 years of R&D and over 500,000 protected builds.
+Because attackers keep evolving their tactics against web applications and the JavaScript ecosystem doesn’t stop growing, we keep improving our JavaScript protection solution, even after 10 years of R&D and over 500,000 protected builds.

 And as we bring JavaScript protection to major enterprises, this is what we’re hearing back from our clients: